Code-Institute-Submissions/my-CV/README.md

   * Detail my past professional experiences
      **  so that all lead to my current objective to become an experienced full stack web developper.
   * Detail my past study paths and main interests
+  * Explain why I want to become a web developer

 **UX**